Olly Robbins: Early career

-Robbins joined HM Treasury in 1996 after graduation, serving as Head of Corporate and Private Finance from 2003 to 2006, and then briefly as Head of Defence, Diplomacy and Intelligence Finance.
+Robbins joined HM Treasury in 1996 after graduation, serving as head of corporate and private finance from 2003 to 2006, and then briefly as head of defence, diplomacy and intelligence finance.

-Robbins was appointed as Principal Private Secretary to the Prime Minister at 10 Downing Street in 2006, replacing Ivan Rogers for the last part of Tony Blair's administration and the start of Gordon Brown's.
-When Brown re-set the Prime Minister's Office organisation to be more like its pre-1997 form, Robbins briefly served as its director before leaving Number 10 in 2007 to become the Director of Intelligence and Security — later, Director of Intelligence, Security and Resilience — in the Cabinet Office.
+He was appointed as Principal Private Secretary to the Prime Minister at 10 Downing Street in 2006, replacing Ivan Rogers for the last part of Tony Blair's administration and the start of Gordon Brown's.
+When Brown re-set the Prime Minister's Office organisation to be more like its pre-1997 form, Robbins briefly served as its director before leaving Number 10 in 2007 to become the director of intelligence and security — later, director of intelligence, security and resilience — in the Cabinet Office.

-In 2010, David Cameron's incoming administration reorganised the UK national security apparatus, and Robbins's post was reformulated as the Deputy National Security Advisor responsible for intelligence, security and resilience.
+In 2010, David Cameron's incoming administration reorganised the UK national security apparatus, and Robbins's post was reformulated as the deputy national security advisor responsible for intelligence, security and resilience.
 In this role, Robbins negotiated with The Guardian on how to curtail its reporting of material leaked by Edward Snowden relating to the operations of the CIA and GCHQ.
 The Guardian described Robbins as "steely but punctiliously polite".

-In January 2014, Robbins was appointed Director-General (Civil Service) at the Cabinet Office.
+In January 2014, Robbins was appointed director-general (civil service) at the Cabinet Office.
 In September 2015, Robbins moved to the Home Office as Second Permanent Secretary alongside Sir Mark Sedwill.
 He had responsibility for immigration and free movement, as well as the borders, immigration and citizenship system.
 During this role, Robbins was ordered to leave a meeting of the Home Affairs Select Committee after he was deemed to have given "unsatisfactory" answers about the budget for Border Force and to instead provide answers outside the hearing later the same day, which he did not do.